mmider/cnc_log/pages/issue_002.md

 ### The protocol

-The protocol prescriped by Carbide3D customer support comprised of the following:
+The protocol prescriped by the Carbide3D customer support comprised of the following:

 1. Turn the machine on.
 2. Disable the `BitSetter`.